Bay Path Scholarships

 Transfer Achievement Award: $1,500 award to transfer students, intended for First Generation college students

 Community College Transfer Award: $1,000 award to transfer students from a Community College

-Phi Theta Kappa: $2,500 awarded to transfer students who are members of Phi Theta Kappa
+Phi Theta Kappa: $1,500 awarded to transfer students who are members of Phi Theta Kappa

 As part of Bay Path University Education Stimulus Plan, this grant is for traditional undergraduates to continue their education at the University and earn a Master’s degree.

 Students must enroll into a qualifying graduate program within 17 months of completion of their undergraduate degree.
 A standard graduate school application must be submitted.
-Students enrolled part-time or full-time as a graduate student are eligible.
+Students enrolled part-time or full-time as a graduate student is eligible.
 Students are eligible for the grant for a two year period and cannot qualify for any other Bay Path Scholarships.
-Eligibility is not need-based; however, if student is receiving tuition reimbursement, the scholarship amount will be limited.
-Tuition reimbursement funding will be applied first towards tuition.
+Eligibility is not need-based; however, if a student is receiving tuition reimbursement, the scholarship amount will be limited.
+Tuition reimbursement funding will be applied first toward tuition.
 The amount of the grant will be applied against tuition.

 The Bay Path University Signature Scholarship Competition Program will provide prospective first-time, first-year Residential College students the opportunity to compete for a limited number of scholarship awards,

 ranging from $1,000 to full tuition.